EPC Requirements for Rental Properties

 Minimum Energy Efficiency Standards (MEES)

 Since 1 April 2020, it has been illegal to let a property with an EPC rating below E, unless you have a valid exemption registered on the PRS Exemptions Register.
-Exemptions include properties where all cost-effective improvements have been made (the cost cap is £3,500 including VAT), listed buildings where improvements would unacceptably alter character, and properties where a required wall insulation would cause damage.
+Exemptions include properties where all cost-effective improvements have been made (the current cost cap is £3,500 including VAT for Band E compliance; this will increase to £10,000 or 10% of property value, whichever is lower, for the confirmed Band C requirement from October 2030), listed buildings where improvements would unacceptably alter character, and properties where a required wall insulation would cause damage.

 Penalties

-Penalties for renting a property that breaches MEES range from £2,000 for less than 3 months of non-compliance to £4,000 for 3 months or more.
-Under the Renters' Rights Act, EPC non-compliance may also affect your ability to increase rent or serve possession notices.
+Penalties for renting a property that breaches MEES range from £2,000 for less than 3 months of non-compliance to £4,000 for 3 months or more (up to £5,000 total per property including publication penalties).
+Under confirmed government reforms, the maximum MEES penalty will increase to £30,000 per property from October 2030.

 Track your compliance automatically